It is a wide-known fact that meditation is a powerful tool against stress, fatigue, and anxiety.

 1. Meditation rebuilds your brain

-The results of a study at Harvard Medical School showed that just two months of regular meditation practice completely rebuilds the human brain.
+The results of a study at Harvard Medical School showed that just two months of regular meditation practice can completely rebuild the human brain.

 All participants underwent MRI brain scanning before and after the training program.
 A comparison of the results showed an increase in gray matter in the hippocampus, a brain structure involved in memory processing, and in some other areas of the brain associated with self-awareness and introspection.